 Merry Christmas and Happy New Year 2020!

-This Monday, December 9, come along to the Arnaud de Villeneuve Campus!
-You can have all your vehicle's checkpoints inspected free of charge as part of our "Students, Road Safety, and the Environment" initiative.
-Ideal for driving with peace of mind as the holiday season approaches!
+This Monday, December 9, come on out to the Arnaud de Villeneuve Campus!
+You can have all your vehicle’s safety features checked for free as part of our “Students, Road Safety, and the Environment” initiative.
+It’s the perfect way to drive with peace of mind as the holiday season approaches!

 Renewal of a partnership with Lycée Pierre Mendès France

 The safety of our students is priceless!
-That's why UM and the Faculty of Medicine are renewing their partnership with Lycée Pierre Mendès France and the Hérault Prefecture for the third consecutive year as part of the "Students, Road Safety, and the Environment" initiative .
-The event, which is completely free of charge , will take place on our Arnaud de Villeneuve Health Campus on Monday , December 9, 2019, from 10 a.m. to 4 p.m.
+That is why the University of Montpellier (UM) and the Faculty of Medicine are renewing their partnership with Lycée Pierre Mendès France and the Hérault Prefecture for the third consecutive year, as part of the initiative: “Students, Road Safety, and the Environment.”
+The event, which is completely free , will take place on our Arnaud de Villeneuve Health Campus on Monday , December 9, 2019, from 10 a.m. to 4 p.m.

-A road safety prevention stand will also be set up in the atrium (main hall).
-This stand, run by volunteers in the presence of Catherine Mallet, Road Safety Officer for the Hérault Prefecture, will offer various road safety awareness activities.
+A road safety awareness booth will also be set up in the atrium (main hall).
+Run by volunteers and attended by Catherine Mallet, Road Safety Coordinator for the Hérault Prefecture, the booth will offer various road safety awareness activities.

-In a second phase, vehicles at risk can be entrusted once again to the high school students, who will carry out the necessary upgrades in their workshops.
-Once again, this operation will be completely free of charge!
-It's an opportunity to drive safely without skimping on savings...
-So come one, come all!
+Next, vehicles in need of repair will be returned to the high school students, who will carry out the necessary repairs in their workshops.
+Once again, this service will be completely free of charge!
+It’s your chance to drive safely without breaking the bank… So come one, come all!

 – Monday, December 9, 2019, from 10 a.m. to 4 p.m. –